bommanna/.dotfiles/README.md

 List of useful commands to run for setup
 ----------------------------------------
-### Git setup
-Rename .gitconfig\_sample to .gitconfig and fill in user and token fields
 ### In bash, to setup the hostname
 $ sudo scutil --set HostName <DesiredHostName>
 ### In VIM, to install latex-suite doc